57blocks/website-article/articles/How to Migrate an Ethereum Protocol to Solana-Preamble/README.md

 - Events
 - The structure and constraints of relevant accounts

 Using Anchor, developers can generate an IDL file that reflects the program's structure, simplifying client-side interaction with Solana programs.
-By combining the IDL with Anchor's TypeScript library (`@coral-xyz/anchor`), constructing instructions and transactions becomes much easier.
+By combining the IDL with Anchor's TypeScript library (`[@coral-xyz/anchor](https://github.com/solana-foundation/anchor/tree/0e5285aecdf410fa0779b7cd09a47f235882c156/ts/packages/anchor)`), constructing instructions and transactions becomes much easier.

 Ideally, you also use TypeScript types generated from the IDL, which makes program interaction more convenient.
 After building a program, these types can be found in the `/target/types` folder.
 The demo we provide below uses this approach.

 #### How to obtain an IDL:

-- **Solana Explorer**: If you know the programId (e.g., `time2Z2SCnn3qYg3ULKVtdkh8YmZ5jFdKicnA1W2YnJ`), you can directly access the Explorer link to find and copy the corresponding IDL.
+- **Solana Explorer**: If you know the programId (e.g., `time2Z2SCnn3qYg3ULKVtdkh8YmZ5jFdKicnA1W2YnJ`), you can directly access the Explorer [here](https://explorer.solana.com/address/time2Z2SCnn3qYg3ULKVtdkh8YmZ5jFdKicnA1W2YnJ/idl) to find and copy the corresponding IDL.
 - **Anchor Local Build**: If you have the program source code, run `anchor build`.
 This will generate a JSON-format IDL file in `/target/idl` and corresponding TypeScript types in `/target/types`.

 These mechanisms together form Solana's account-centric architecture, where logic and data are predictable, composable, and parallelizable—a fundamental difference from EVM's contract-centric architecture.